Advertiser Disclosure

 Paying for Your Ride

 If you pay with Uber Cash, remember that there is a change coming next month.
-Starting on November 8, 2024, you’ll have to use an American Express card as your backup payment method if you want to redeem Uber Cash (usable for rides or Uber Eats orders in the U.S) benefit available on eligible cards:
+Effective November 8, 2024, you’ll have to use an American Express card as your backup payment method if you want to redeem Uber Cash (usable for rides or Uber Eats orders in the U.S) benefit available on eligible cards:

 Shuttles operate from 5 a.m. to 10:45 p.m.
 ET, 7 days a week.